AdobeDocs/experience-platform.en/help/profile/merge-policies/ui-guide.md

 ![](../images/merge-policies/dataset-precedence-experienceevent.png)

-### [!UICONTROL Review] {#review}
+## [!UICONTROL Review] {#review}

 The final step in the workflow is to review your merge policy.
-The **[!UICONTROL Review]** screen displays the name of your new merge policy, the schema class on which it is based, the [!UICONTROL ID stitching] option that you selected, as well as the merge method and the datasets included in the merge policy.
-To view all of the Profile or ExperienceEvent datasets included, select the number of datasets to expand the dropdown list.
+The **[!UICONTROL Review]** screen displays information about your merge policy, including the ID stitching method selected, merge method selected, and the datasets included.
+(To view all of the Profile or ExperienceEvent datasets included, select the number of datasets to expand the dropdown list.)

+Also included on the review screen is the **[!UICONTROL Preview data]** table showing sample profile records using your merge policy.
+This enables you to preview what a customer profile looks like before saving your merge policy.

-Please ensure that you review your merge policy carefully before selecting **[!UICONTROL Finish]** to complete the creation workflow.
+Please ensure that you review your merge policy configuration and preview data carefully before selecting **[!UICONTROL Finish]** to complete the creation workflow.

-#### Timestamp ordered {#timestamp-ordered-review}
+### Timestamp ordered {#timestamp-ordered-review}

 If you selected **[!UICONTROL Timestamp ordered]** as the merge method for your merge policy, the list of Profile datasets includes all of the datasets that have been created by your organization related to the schema class, in order of timestamp.
 The list of ExperienceEvent datasets includes all datasets that your organization has created for the chosen schema class and will be appended to the Profile datasets.

+The **[!UICONTROL Preview data]** table shows sample profile records based on a timestamp ordering of the datasets.
+This enables you to preview what a customer profile looks like before saving your merge policy.

 ![](../images/merge-policies/timestamp-review.png)

-#### Dataset precedence {#dataset-precedence-review}
+### Dataset precedence {#dataset-precedence-review}

 If you selected **[!UICONTROL Dataset precedence]** as the merge method for your merge policy, the lists of Profile and ExperienceEvent datasets include only the Profile and ExperienceEvent datasets that you selected during the creation workflow, respectively.
 The order of the Profile datasets should match the precedence that you specified during creation.
 If it doesn't, use the [!UICONTROL Back] button to return to the previous workflow steps and adjust the priority.

+The **[!UICONTROL Preview data]** table shows sample profile records using the selected datasets.
+This enables you to preview what a customer profile looks like before saving your merge policy.

 ![](../images/merge-policies/dataset-precedence-review.png)